Sagebox/Sagebox-rs/README.md

 Feedback from the Rust community will help guide which features they'd like to see with more priority, or features not listed:

 - **Linux Implementation**
-  - A working Linux prototype is a high priority, with early builds targeted for 3–4 months after the initial release.
+  - Native Linux support is a high priority, with a working prototype targeted for 6–8 weeks after the Windows beta release.
+  - Sagebox already runs under WINE, which shows Linux version proof-of-concept — full Linux support remains the dedicated goal.
+  - The Sagebox core was written with Linux in mind, as a platform-agnostic, self-contained kernel already validated through extensive real-world use.
+  - Windows served as the initial development platform to test event handling and OS-level GUI architecture, with all Sagebox functions intentionally abstracted specifically for later multi-platform support, including Linux, macOS, and Android.
 - **Powerful GPU Functions**
   - As shown above, GPU functions are already well underway, and will work with the same Sagebox philosophy of ease-of-use and scalability.
 - **Designer Controls and Skins**